 For debt review to be fully implemented, a court order has to be granted.
-This order order is put in place to legally protect consumers and their finances from being hassled by credit providers, as well as to halt any legal action creditors could try take against them.
+This order is put in place to legally protect consumers and their finances from being hassled by credit providers.
+In addition, it is done to also halt any legal action creditors could try take against them.

-The professionals within the National Debt Advisor’s legal team are responsible for combining all debt review court applications from documents, having it signed by clients and creditors, thus agreeing on the terms and levels of repayment over the debt review process.
+The professionals within the National Debt Advisors’ legal team are responsible for combining all debt review court applications from documents.
+Moreover, they are also responsible for having it signed by clients and creditors.
+Therefore, agreeing on the terms and levels of repayment over the debt review process.

 The legal department will then send the court applications to the necessary attorneys to get the process rolling.
 All debt review cases must either go to the Magistrate’s Courts or the National Credit Tribunal, as stated in the National Credit Act.